|

 is a bicameral legislature.
 The lower house, the Chamber of Deputies (Camera dei

-Deputati), has 630 members, elected for five-year term.
-Of these 475 members are
+Deputati), has 630 members, elected for five-year terms by proportional

 representation from the regions.
 The Senate of the Republic (Senato della Repubblica)

-has 326 members elected for five-year terms.
-Of these 232 members are elected from
+has 326 members elected for five-year terms by proportional representation from

 the regions.
 There are 11 senators for life.

-Electoral authority: Italian national elections are conducted by the Interior
+• Electoral authority: Italian national elections are conducted by the

 Ministry.